Section 202(2) Local Government Regulation 2012

-Pursuant to section 202 of the LGR2012, a Councillor may use any Councillor Discretionary Fund in the following ways:
+Pursuant to Section 202 of the Local Government Regulation 2012, a Councillor may use any Councillor Discretionary Fund in the following ways:

 Council’s Councillor Discretionary Fund provides Council with the ability to provide small miscellaneous discretionary grants to eligible not-for-profit community organisations in response to requests which are received from time to time.

 This fund recognises that small activities, projects and events, deserving of support from Council, come up in an ad hoc way throughout the year.
-Requests for assistance are assessed by the relevant Councillor with approval by the Manager Social & Corporate Performance.
+Requests for assistance are assessed by the relevant Councillor with approval by the General Manager Community.

 Grants are available for up to a total of $1,000 to eligible applicants.

 Applications can be made throughout the financial year and must be received by Council a minimum of three (3) weeks prior to the activity/event.